What is PRK?

 Who is a candidate?

-- Have healthy eyes free from a history of disease
+- Have healthy eyes with no active eye disease

-- Have thinner cornea with less amount of corneal tissue
+- Have thinner corneas with less amount of corneal tissue

-- Have had previous refractive surgeries such as LASIK or other types of trauma to the cornea that make creating a flap risky
+- Have had previous refractive surgery or corneal trauma that make creating a flap risky

 Recovery time

-Most people return to work or normal activities within 3 to 5 days.
+PRK recovery is slightly longer than LASIK, but results are equally effective.
+Most patients return to work or normal activities within 3 to 5 days.